basvandervlies/cf_surfsara_lib/README.md

     *  Bundle data two levels.
     *  When all bundle data is parsed.
 This allows referencing a variable of another service bundle.

-Both senarios will be described in the subsection below.
-For both senarios you can specifiy multiple json files.
+Both scenarios will be described in the subsection below.
+For both scenarios you can specifiy multiple json files.
 The files will be merged and the last one wins if the same variable name is used,eg:
  * a.json defines: `a : 1`
  * b.json defines: `a : 2`